-Researchers and scientists at Harvard University have managed to create an artificial leaf or bionic leaf that is capable or harvesting energy more efficiently that actual plant leaves.
+Researchers and scientists at Harvard University have managed to create an artificial leaf or bionic leaf that is capable of harvesting energy more efficiently than actual plant leaves.
+This groundbreaking innovation represents a significant leap forward in the field of renewable energy, offering a promising alternative to traditional methods of solar power generation.

 “I think this is actually quite exciting research,” Johannes Lischner of Imperial College, London, who was not involved in the study, tells The Christian Science Monitor in a telephone interview.
 “Converting sunlight into chemical fuels with high efficiency is something of a holy grail for renewable energy.”